ServerNinja/opentelemetry-express-nodejs-example/README.md

 podman manifest rm $IMAGE_NAME
 ```

+---

 # Installing via helm chart:

 Chart located in /helm directory

 For more information, [ckick here](./helm/README.md).

+---

+# License
+Copyright 2024 Jennifer Reed

+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
+You may obtain a copy of the License at

+http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.